Music, Theatre and Dance

 Process of play direction from production concept to performance.
 Includes written play analyses, conducting auditions, casting, rehearsing, and working with technical staff.
 Students required to direct scenes or one-act plays, possibly in conjunction with a campus theatre production.
-Pr: one of the following: THE 1103, 2103, 2113, 3213, 3303 or 3603.
+PR: 6 credit hours in THE.

 THE 4143 Theatre and the Christian Faith

-Surveys the historical relationship between theatre and religion including pagan worship, liturgical presentations and mystery plays.
+Surveys the historical relationship between theatre and religion including pagan worship, liturgical presentations, and mystery plays.
 Discusses current conflicting views regarding the role of theatre in the 21st century church, including drama in evangelism and in the teaching of children and Christian participation in secular theatre.
-PR: any THE course.
+PR: Any THE course and ENG 1123.

 THE 4603 Dramatic Criticism

 Critical writing approaches used to analyze both theatre performance and dramatic literature.
-PR: any THE course.
+PR: Any THE course and ENG 1123.

 THE 4813 Senior Project In Theatre

 Preparation of a major creative or research project in an area of the student’s interest.
-PR: senior status and theatre or performing arts interdisciplinary studies concentration.
+PR: Senior status in Theatre or Musical Theatre Major.
+Capstone course in Theatre.